atomist-skills/gcf-java11-clojure/README.md

 ```

 The most surprising thing here is the `--source ./target` parameter.
 This directory has a single
 jar (`./target/service.jar`), which gets uploaded as part of the function archive.
-Somehow, the function runtime knows
+Somehow, the google function runtime knows
-how to construct a classpath that has this jar.
+how to construct a classpath with this jar.
 I didn't see any documentation on the actual contract here (most of
 the documentation focuses on setting up a `pom.xml` and deploying .java src files directly).
 Incidentally, it's also
 straight forward to leave the `.clj` files uncompiled in the archive.
 That certainly works and is
 a lot easier.
 However, the purpose of this was to experiment with the `aot` route.
 I don't want any `clj` compilation